DeveloperMoosa/cloudresolve/replit.md

 - Updated testimonials section to remove "award-winning" reference
 - Replaced analytics dashboard image in testimonials section with professional IT support team image
 - Added abstract wave background to Experience section with subtle animation effect (iStock video background)
-- Enhanced testimonials section with additional reviews and anti-clockwise rotating animation carousel
+- Removed all customer reviews from testimonials section as per user request (July 17, 2025)
 - Replaced all "Silver Cloud" references with "CloudResolve" throughout the site (July 17, 2025)
 - Updated contact email to info@cloudresolve.co.uk
 - Removed physical address from contact section as per user request